nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 **:bulb: Tips:** <br>
-* Displays the list of all garments in chronological ordering.
+* Displays the list of all garments in chronological ordering, to easily find the garments that have not been worn in a long time.
 <br><br>

 ### Deleting a singular Garment in the Wardrobe: `delete`